SFDO-Community-Sprints/DLRS-Documentation/docs/Architecture/calculates.md

 | Realtime |  Runs the calculation every time the child record changes to meet criteria. |  Updates the Calculation fields immediately. |  When you always need an up-to-date rollup |
 | Invoked by automation |  Allows you to call the DLRS trigger in Flow or other automation. |  Updates the Calculation fields as defined in the automation. | When using DLRS as part of a declarative driven solution. <br> <br> Or when you want to only manually trigger the rollup using the Recalculate Now or Schedule Recalculation button |
 | Developer |  Allows you to call the DLRS trigger in Apex |  Updates the Calculation fields as defined in the Apex trigger |  When using DLRS as part of a programmatic/code driven solution |

+<BR><BR>
+## Watch for changes and Process Later (labeled "Scheduled" in versions prior to 2.21)
+In this mode, DLRS would not run instantly.
+When the Rollup Definition is deployed, the trigger takes a note of any child record that is changed (based on the defined criteria) and stores it in the Lookup Rollup Summary Schedule Items object.
+When you choose this mode, your next step is to schedule the run frequency so that DLRS runs according to the schedule and process all the records that have been waiting in the Lookup Rollup Summary Schedule Items object.
+Once the process completes, the records in Lookup Rollup Summary Schedule Items object are deleted.

+### Considerations for Watch for Changes and Process Later
+* This is the recommended calculation mode because it doesn’t trigger every time the child record changes.
+Therefore, it is more resource economical and less likely to hit Salesforce governors limit.
+Unless you have a strong business reason to apply realtime calculation, we encourage you to consider how frequently your child record would be created/changed and schedule your frequency accordingly.
+* For example, if you set up a DLRS to count the number of open cases per account and you know that most clients would report a case infrequently and that the account executive reports on the number of open cases for their accounts once a month, you would set up the schedule to run every two weeks or before a certain date in the month.
+* If you want to review the records awaiting processing, it’s easy to create a report based on the Lookup Rollup Summary Schedule Items object.

-## Calculation Mode: Realtime
+## Realtime

-DLRS installs an Apex trigger on the child object.
-This means that as soon as a child record is created or updated the rollup will run on save and the target fields are edited.
-It will only run if the **Field to Aggregate** or **Criteria** fields of the Rollup job are edited.
+In Realtime mode, DLRS installs an Apex trigger on the child object.
+This means the rollup runs immediately when a child record is created or updated, and the target fields are edited.
+It only triggers if the Field to Aggregate or Criteria fields of the Rollup job are changed.

-### Considerations for Realtime Mode
+### Considerations for Realtime

-There are potential performance issues with Realtime mode.

-Setting a Rollup job/Rollup Definition to Realtime mode reduces Salesforce performance, as every update to those fields, **Fields to Aggregate** or **Criteria**, on a child record causes DLRS to run.
+* **Performance Impact**: Realtime mode can degrade Salesforce performance, as every update to the Fields to Aggregate or Criteria on a child record triggers DLRS.

-There are some scenarios where using Realtime mode would be beneficial.
-Take this example where there is a Rollup job/Rollup Definition counting Tasks on the parent Opportunity and the DLRS is not set to Realtime mode.
-When the user logs a call, the Task count would not be immediately updated.
-This may be confusing for the user.
-In this case Realtime mode would help abate confusion.
+* **Use Cases**: Realtime mode is useful for immediate data updates.
+For instance, if a Rollup job counts Tasks on an Opportunity and isn't set to Realtime, logging a call won't immediately update the Task count, potentially confusing users.

-Though in some cases it makes sense to have instantaneous monitoring of data.
-Realtime mode can be a wider performance danger if a Rollup job/Rollup Definition runs in a context with other automations, such as Flow or Process Builder, which could result in looping automations and eventually hitting Salesforce governor limits.
+* **Automation Conflicts**: Realtime mode can cause performance issues, especially if it runs alongside other automations (e.g., Flow or Process Builder), leading to looping automations and hitting Salesforce governor limits.

+## Invocable by Automation (labeled Process Builder in versions prior to 2.21)
+Invocable by automation mode option allows you to call the DLRS trigger in declarative automation, like Flow, either as an immediate or scheduled action.
+This does not require you to deploy a child trigger.

+Because the child trigger is not required this calculation mode can also be used if you would like to manually trigger the rollup using the Recalculate Now button or use the Schedule Recalculation button to schedule a full recalculation.

+### Considerations for Invocable by Automation
+* This mode is not triggered by an edit on the child object.
+It must either be referenced in automation, manually triggered by clicking on the Recalculate Now button or scheduled using the Schedule Recalculation button.

-## Calculation Mode: Scheduled
+## Developer

-In this mode rollups do not run instantly.
-To set a Rollup job/Rollup Definition to Scheduled, you must deploy the child trigger.
-A trigger installed by DLRS makes note of each child record that gets changed and stores it in the **Lookup Rollup Summary Schedule Items** object.
-Then whenever the Apex Class RollupJob runs all of those items are taken care of and then the **Lookup Rollup Summary Schedule Item** record is deleted. ****Scheduling RollupJob must be accomplished outside of the DLRS app.****

-### Monitoring Scheduled DLRS Tasks

-If you want to monitor the status of rollups, it’s easy to make a report of **Lookup Rollup Summary Schedule Items** and make sure that there are few records (or none) sitting and waiting to calculate.
-Go to **Setup > Custom Code > Apex Classes** and click ‘Schedule Apex’.
-You can actually do this multiple times, setting the RollupJob class to run, for example, at 9am, noon, 3pm, and 6pm.
-That would ensure that your rollups are never more than three hours out of date during the workday.

-## Calculation Mode: Full Calculate
+The ‘Developer’ mode option allows you to call the DLRS trigger in Apex.
+This can be useful if you wish to use the DLRS calculation as part of a larger Apex action.

+### Considerations for Developer
+* Given that DLRS is - and the clue is in the name - a declarative tool, consider whether you can apply the full solution declaratively, or if Apex is the best solution.
+* If a declarative user amends the DLRS trigger that has been used in another piece of Apex code, the amendment may cause the Apex to falter or error.
+* Normal rules apply for general Apex creation/updating.

+____________________________________________________

+Recalculate Now (labeled Full Calculate in versions prior to 2.21)

 Full Calculate is when DLRS loops through every existing child record and calculates the rollup on the parent, regardless of whether the child record has been edited or not.
 Full Calculate can be scheduled or run once immediately.